sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/iOS_Hyperloop_Programming_Guide/_index.md

 See [Hyperloop Requirements](/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/Hyperloop_Requirements/#requirements) for software requirements for using Hyperloop.

-*Important notes about your Xcode location*
+{{% alert title="💡 Hint" color="info" %}}*Important notes about your Xcode location*

 It is important that your Xcode installation is under the default location in /Applications/Xcode.app.
 Hyperloop uses a bundled library from Xcode to inspect the available native APIs.
 This can lead to errors in the generated metadata if you have selected Xcode from a different location (either via xcode-select or in the Location settings in the Xcode preferences) but also have another installation in the default folder.
-Keep this in mind if you have more than one Xcode installation on your system.
+Keep this in mind if you have more than one Xcode installation on your system.{{% /alert %}}

 ## Classes